 The return index for the Stockholm Stock Exchange rose much more than the premium pension index in 2003-2007; it then dropped more precipitously in 2008.
 The recovery in 2009-2010, like the decline in 2011, was also much greater on the Stockholm Stock Exchange than in the premium pension index.
-The same is true for 2012, when the Stockholm Stock Exchange rose more than the premium pension index.
-In 2013, both the Stockholm Stock Exchange and the global stock market rose by over 20 percent, as did the premium pension index.
-The development of the premium pension index is due to premium pension savers investing primarily in foreign stocks, where the development of prices has been more stable and lower, on average, than on the Stockholm Stock Exchange.
-Moreover, some investments have been in interest funds that provide a steadier return.
+The same is true for 2012, and 2013 when the Stockholm Stock Exchange rose more than the premium pension index.
+In 2014 the premium pension index and the global stock market rose by over 20 percent, which was more than the Stockholm Stock Exchange.
+The development of the premium pension index is due to premium pension savers investing primarily in foreign shares, where the development of exchange rates during 2014 had a significant positive effect due to the weakening of Swedish krona.

-Those who refrained from selecting funds, and thus had their moneys invested in the AP7 Såfa, the Central Government Fund Management Alternative (Statens årskullsförvaltningsalternativ), had by December 31, 2013 obtained a return on moneys invested in December, 2000, greater by 23 percentage points than that of the average fund saver (premium pension index, which includes AP7 Såfa).
+Those who refrained from selecting funds, and thus had their moneys invested in the AP7 Såfa, the Central Government Fund Management Alternative (Statens Årskullsförvaltningsalternativ), had by December 31, 2014 obtained a return on moneys invested in December, 2000, greater by 42 percentage points than that of the average fund saver (premium pension index, which includes AP7 Såfa).